ajuna-network/sage-playground/tutorial/game_dev/docs/0_project_setup.md

         }
    }
    ```
-2. Attach `` to any GameObject in your active Scene.
+2. Attach `HelloSage.cs` to any GameObject in your active Scene.
 3. Press **Play**.
 In the Console, you should see:
    ```
    Ajuna.SAGE.Core version: 0.0.6.0